sr229/kuru-kuru/README.md

 Original website by [@duiqt](https://github.com/duiqt/herta_kuru), All Rights Reserved.
 Kuru-kuru gif is by [@Seseren_kr](https://twitter.com/Seseren_kr).
 All rights Reserved.

 Uses some assets from Honkai Star Rail.
-Copyright Cognosphere, All Rights Reserved.
+Copyright Cognosphere Pte.
+Ltd. All Rights Reserved.
 This website is not affiliated with Cognosphere/miHoYo.